 The ending of a romantic partnership can be highly disruptive and destabilizing.
 As you start to untangle your life from that of your spouse, it’s natural to feel concerned and uncertain about what the future may hold.
 Your daily routines will look different from those you’ve experienced during the marriage, and you may need to explore housing and employment options to ensure that you can support yourself and your children once the marriage ends.
 Divorce requires considerable attention to detail, as you must make a series of decisions that carry tremendous weight in shaping your future.
 In addition to these logistical considerations, you may struggle with intense emotions as you mourn the ending of your relationship and your role as a romantic partner.
 As you begin to explore your options for obtaining a divorce, it’s helpful to recognize that there are several paths to help you achieve your desired outcome.
 For instance, mediation allows separating couples to negotiate the terms of their divorce in the presence of a neutral third party, known as the mediator.
 In contrast to traditional courtroom litigation, in which the parties argue their positions through their attorneys before a judge, mediation empowers the individual parties to work together to shape the terms of their divorce.
 Many couples who participate in mediation emerge from the process feeling content and satisfied with the outcome, as they have played a direct role in establishing the terms of their divorce.
 Let’s take a look at how the divorce mediation process works in Washington State and what role the mediator plays in helping you and your soon-to-be ex-spouse achieve an equitable outcome.

 First, it’s important to understand what the term “mediation” means.
 According to the Northwest Justice Project, mediation “is a way to settle a disagreement without having to go to court.
 In a mediation session, you can share your side of the story, how the disagreement affects you, and how you think you should settle it.”
 Although mediation is not always the best option for every conflict, private negotiation resolves the vast majority of family law cases —provided the parties approach the process with a willingness to compromise.
-In cases where mediation does not resolve the dispute, the parties may take the matter to arbitration or litigation.
+In cases where mediation does not resolve the dispute, the parties may take the matter to litigation.
 The primary difference between mediation and litigation is that the former encourages the parties to work together to resolve the dispute, while the latter leaves the decision in the hands of the judge.
 Additionally, everything filed at trial or before the court is public, and most parties prefer to keep their dirty laundry hidden from prying eyes whenever possible.
 In Washington, the divorce mediation process typically involves the following steps.

 Once you and your spouse have committed to participating in mediation to obtain your divorce, you will need to find a mediator who will best serve your needs.
 It’s worth taking some time to meet with at least a few mediators to get a sense of their approach to this process.
 Make sure that you both feel comfortable in their presence and confident in their ability to help you work through disagreements as they arise.
 Consider asking them about their experience with divorce mediation and what you can expect from them as you move through this process.